trolster/urcli/README.md

-# CLI tool for Udacity Reviews API
+# CLI tool for the Udacity Reviews API

 `urcli` is a Command Line Interface for configuring and running API calls against the Udacity Reviews API.
 You can find the API documentation here: https://review.udacity.com/api-doc/index.html.